 Still, as much as I love this method of eating, it may not be what’s best for you.
 You may love breakfast.
 I haven’t eaten it since August 2011.
 I still eat breakfast foods (I love bacon, sausage, eggs, pancakes, etc.), but I eat them at night.
 Not eating in the morning may be a deal-breaker for you.
 If so, find something different.
 The best diet for you is personal to you, being tailored to your body type, your goals, and your preferences.
 The point is that losing fat is the result of limiting your calories, and building the body you want requires that you pay attention to your macros to ensure you get enough protein, carbs, and fat to reach your body composition and performance goals.

 The man’s life requires us to have strong, capable bodies.
-If we’re weak or overweight, we’re limited in our abilities.
+Being weak or overweight limits u.
 That’s why I train and eat to be strong, lean, and athletic.
 And I can help you get there as well.
-I took my years of experimentation and research and turned it into over 30,000 words on how to train and how to eat in a way that makes you strong and lean – The Man Strong Blueprint: A Beginner’s Guide for the Body You Need.
-I think it’s the best book out there that addresses both training and nutrition together.
+I took my years of experimentation and research and created a book to get you strong and lean – The Man Strong Blueprint.
+It comes in two editions.
+TMSB Basic is for the guy who just wants the nuts and bolts.
+But if you’re a guy who wants a bit more explanation, then you want TMSB Premium.
+It’s the best book out there on both training and nutrition.

 There are no meal plans, only principles.
-It lays out a way of eating that can be modified to fit your preferences and goals.
+These books lay out a way of eating that can be modified to fit your preferences and goals.
 But if you just want to find out exactly how I eat and copy that, well, that’s in there as well.
-You can find more information on it here.
-It’s an absolute steal for the value it provides.
+Both are an absolute steal for the value they provide.
 There’s little in life more freeing than being liberated from things that would control you.
 Food is one of those things.
+Grab your copy today.
 Be free, be strong, be courageous, provide value.
 This is the man’s life.
 Godspeed.